Should personal trainers get a National Academy of Sports Medicine (NASM) certification?

 What is the National Academy of Sports Medicine (NASM)?

-While most of the course is through self-study, candidates can get guided help from fitness experts or hands-on experience and mentoring.
+While most of the course is through self-study, certification candidates can receive guidance from fitness experts or hands-on experience.

 Prerequisites for getting the NASM-CPT certification

 All NASM certifications have prerequisites.
-To be eligible for the personal training course, applicants must have a high school diploma or GED.
+To be eligible for the personal training course, applicants must have:

 How long does it take to get a NASM certification?

-How much does it cost to get a NASM certification?
+How much does it cost to get NASM certified?

 Check NASM’s website for the latest prices; they often have sales and bundling deals to help potential trainers save.